A letter to the Guardian responding to an article inspired by faked animal cruelty in Lars von Trier's upcoming The House That Jack Built:

 according to the Crown Prosecution Service, the uncut version had been successfully prosecuted as obscene as recently as 1994.

-Classifying something uncut that had been found obscene by a court as recently as five years ago raised problems for the BBFC, especially given that one of our terms of designation under the Video Recordings Act is to seek to avoid classifying obscene
+Classifying something uncut that had been found obscene by a court as recently as five years ago raised problems for the BBFC, especially given that one of our terms of designation under the Video Recordings Act is to seek to avoid classifying

-hadn't been for that recent conviction we probably would have passed it uncut back in 1999.
+However, if it hadn't been for that recent conviction we probably would have passed it uncut back in 1999.

 Since 1999, BBFC policy has moved on somewhat.
 During the 2002 appeal against our decision to cut The Last House On The Left , we had cause to look in more detail at some of those recent obscenity convictions.
 We found that in many cases,

-including the 1994 case involving Zombie Flesh Eaters , the convictions had actually been obtained against huge batches of material (sold, for example, at film fairs) and that the defendant had simply pleaded Guilty, presumably because some of the
+including the 1994 case involving Zombie Flesh Eaters , the convictions had actually been obtained against huge batches of material (sold, for example, at film fairs) and that the defendant had simply pleaded Guilty, presumably because

-convictions as proof of obscenity was unsatisfactory.
+relying upon such convictions as proof of obscenity was unsatisfactory.
 After we changed our policy to be more sceptical about such convictions, it was clear that Zombie Flesh Eaters would probably be passed uncut if it were resubmitted.

 10 Year Rule